 What type of UPS shipping service do you want?

 Less than truckload – Less than truckload services allow you to only pay for the space in the truck’s cargo hold that your goods use.
 If you are regularly shipping less than ten pallets full of goods, or your freight ranges from 100 lbs to 4,000 lbs, LTL is likely the service you would be using.
 With LTL you make a tradeoff of speed for flexibility.
 Your goods can be shipped to multiple locations, routes, and lanes, at various times, with repeated shipments.
 It is more cost effective since you are getting every dollar out of the space you are renting.
 If you primarily ship LTL, try to get a FAK (freight of all kinds) rating where all goods are palletized together and sent using the same rate base.
-If you cover an array of freight classifications, this could save you a ton in the long run and also make invoice audits easier.
+If you cover an array of freight classifications, this could save you a ton in the long run and also make freight bill audits easier.

 Full truckload – With full truckload you rent out the truck’s entire cargo bay.
 You have the option to fill it up entirely or not at all.
 If you generally ship more than ten pallets or have shipments weighing more than two tons, then FTL is your likely choice.
 Even if you do not fill up the cargo, FTL may be your route if you have something that is very valuable, fragile, or heavy.
 With FTL your shipment is at lower risk since the goods never leave the truck and the only delivery locations are those you dictate.